schaunwheeler/tmt/README.md

   It takes as input a single character string.
-The output has three modes. "eval" returns a logical vector indicating whether each word (words are delineated by single spaces) was found in the dictionary. "sugg" returns a list where each mispelled word is given all suggested alternatives, and where each correclty spelled word is given NA. "fix" replaces each mispelled word with the word suggested as its most likely alternative.
+The output has three modes. "eval" returns a logical vector indicating whether each word (words are delineated by single spaces) was found in the dictionary. "sugg" returns a list where each misspelled word is given all suggested alternatives, and where each correctly spelled word is given NA. "fix" replaces each misspelled word with the word suggested as its most likely alternative.
 Proper nouns are not considered viable alternatives.
 The 'sep' option take a logical value and specifies whether two separate words should be considered a viable alternative